straightdave/arion/README.md

 ```
 $ arion -h
 Usage of arion:
-  -c  to clear temp folder after Postgal is generated
-      *NOTE*: use -o to generate Postgal out of temp folder
   -cross string
       Cross-platform building flags. e.g 'GOOS=linux GOARCH=amd64'
   -l  list Postgals in current folder or all ./temp* folders